jbcodeforce/ML-studies/docs/genAI/rag.md

 * Who is the end user?
 External user, clients of the enterprise may have an incredible power to impact the brand.
 * What is the source of the documentation?
 What are the current data pipelines in place for each data sources, what are the touch points and security boundaries in place?
+* Is there any structured data sources we need to consider for the search?
 * How often the documentation change over time?
 Is there any governance in place to manage documents quality?
 * How to extract relevant information from the document?
 Is there any PII in any document that may breach?
 * How to avoid ingestion of malicious content into the knowledge corpus?
 Who can access what?
-* How to chunk the documents?
+* How does the content look like in the document to determine chunk size and overlap?
-* How to encode the chunks?
 * When to retrieve?
 How and what to retrieve?
-* How to encode query?
-* What pre-processing is needed before calling the model API?
-* How to prompt?
+* What are the expected set of most asked questions on the current corpus?
 * How to post process the answer?
 * How to learn new information?
-* How to scale?
-* What to optimize this entire system?
+* What to optimize in this entire system?
-* Do we need fine tuning and existing model?
 * How to handle queries outside of the domain?
 This may lead to adopt a domain specific LLM and combined with a generalized LLM.
 * How the deployment will occur?
 Self-hosted, using API-based LLM?
 What is the expected latency supported?
 What cost is expected?
 * Is there any compliances and regulations to follow?

+The above questions should help to address:

+* Can RAG give good answers?
+* Do we need fine tuning an existing model?

 ### Training and test time